 Viola lessons are also available!

-Violin Lessons Practice Tip of the Week: Violin Lessons Practice Tip of the Week: January 17, 2022
+Violin Lessons Practice Tip of the Week: September 26, 2022

 While you were practicing the hard parts of your music, you may have become tense or frustrated, or forgotten to sing or play musically or with good tone quality or technique.
 End your practice time by playing or singing something you like that is easy for you.
 Relax and "perform" it for yourself, playing with your very best technique and musicianship.
 During this part of your practices, develop a "repertoire" of music that you feel very comfortable and confident playing or singing.
 Then you'll always have something ready if people ask for a performance.